harlan-zw/unlighthouse/docs/content/1.guide/guides/generating-static-reports.md

 However, you want to set up some automation around these reports.
 Creating reports that can be accessed through a static host.

-Unlighthouse ships with a [CI](/integrations/ci) mode which provides additional non-interactive features, one of the mis generating static reports.
+Unlighthouse ships with a [CI](/integrations/ci) mode which provides additional non-interactive features, one of them is generating static reports.
+Rescan routes wont work on static reports, use  `npx unlighthouse`  for it.

 ### Using the CI mode